top of page

 Online course enrollment includes:

-• Each module includes on average 30-40 mins of content including images, text, and videos
+• Each module includes 30-60 mins of content including videos (mostly slideshow presentations), images, and text

 • Optional "homework" and suggested field exercises